PEGASUS: Addressing the Gender Pension in Greece

 The Project consists of five (5) individual Work Packages (WPs) and each one is implemented by one of the Project Partners.
 More specifically:

-- the first Work Package (WP1) includes actions related to the management and coordination of the Project and is implemented by the General Secretariat for Family Policy & Gender Equality,
+- the first Work Package (WP1) includes actions related to the management and coordination of the Project and is implemented by the General Secretariat for Demography and Family Policy & Gender Equality,

 - the second Work Package (WP2) concerns the mapping of the situation regarding the gender gap in pensions in Greece, the analysis of the factors that affect it, and is implemented by EKKE,